Brawl345/customizemii/trunk/CustomizeMii/Readme.txt

 -----------------------------------------------------------------------------------------
 Changelog:

+Version 2.2
+	- Fixed some bugs with the preview window
+	- Fixed Complex Forwarder in combination with Waninkoko's NAND Loader
+	- Fixed saving of base WADs
+	- Fixed saving of WAD after sending it to the Wii
+	- Fixed CMP TPL code (thanks pbsds)
+	- Added conversion to IA8 (thanks pbsds), IA4, I8 and I4
+	- Fixed conversion from IA8 and I4
+	- Fixed some general TPL bugs (format detection, ...)
+	- Added additional paths to the Complex Forwarder (max.
+16)

 Version 2.1
 	- Added CustomizeMii Installer (by WiiCrazy / I.R.on)
 	- Fixed rough edges (artifacts) on images (will be fixed automatically)